 College of Arts and Sciences

-Watson, M. & Watson, A. (2019, April 5).
+Watson, M., & Watson, A. (2019, April 5).
 What’s up, (re)dox?
-Hydrologic modeling of arsenic contamination in Boca Raton, Florida.
-Poster presented at the American Association of Geographers (AAG) Annual Meeting in Washington, DC.
+Hydrologic modeling of arsenic contamination in Boca Raton, Florida [Poster presentation].
+American Association of Geographers (AAG) Annual Meeting, Washington, DC, United States.